Ideas in Action, Critical Reflection

 The Institute for Research on Labor and Employment offers over three hundred leadership development, service-learning, and field research placements annually to undergraduate students at UCLA and from other universities.
 Students participate in these experiential learning opportunities through the interdisciplinary program in Labor Studies and summer internship programs taught by UCLA faculty from various social science departments.
 The students are placed in labor, governmental, or other nonprofit organizations in and around Los Angeles for the duration of the quarter or summer program.

-The Labor Summer Research Internship Program is both a seminar and an internship; a way to augment traditional classroom-based learning with experiential learning in a community setting with direct engagement in labor and workplace issues.
-This Summer Sessions Institute offers students a unique opportunity to immerse themselves in an applied research experience focused on the Los Angeles labor movement that is leading national efforts to promote social justice for working people.
-The internship gives students the opportunity to work in a supervised setting on an applied research project with a labor or worker organization.
+The Labor Summer Research Program is a research seminar with fieldwork; a way to augment traditional classroom-based learning with experiential learning in a community setting with direct engagement in labor and workplace issues.
+This summer program offers students a unique opportunity to immerse themselves in an applied research experience focused on the Los Angeles labor movement that is leading national efforts to promote social justice for working people.

 Dream Summer is a ten-week, full-time internship program that places undocumented student leaders with social justice, labor. and queer/LGBTQ organizations.
 This internship experience provides leadership development and training for undocumented leaders and strengthens multigenerational social-justice movements.
-Each participant will receive a $5,000 award to support her or his educational goals
+Each participant will receive a $5,000 award to support their educational goals